-Types of Clusters –
+Types of Cluster Systems:

 - Load-Balancing Cluster – A cluster requires an effective capability for balancing the load among available computers.
-In this, cluster nodes share computational workload so as to enhance the overall performance.
-For example- a high-performance cluster used for scientific calculation would balance load from different algorithms from the web-server cluster, which may just use a round-robin method by assigning each new request to a different node.
+In this, cluster nodes share a computational workload to enhance the overall performance.
+For example- a high-performance cluster used for scientific calculation would balance the load from different algorithms from the web-server cluster, which may just use a round-robin method by assigning each new request to a different node.
 This type of cluster is used on farms of Web servers (web farm).

 - Fail-Over Clusters – The function of switching applications and data resources over from a failed system to an alternative system in the cluster is referred to as fail-over.
-These types are used to cluster database of critical mission, mail, file and application servers
+These types are used to cluster database of critical mission, mail, file, and application servers

 - High-Availability Clusters – These are also known as “HA clusters”.
 They offer a high probability that all the resources will be in service.
 If a failure does occur, such as a system goes down or a disk volume is lost, then the queries in progress are lost.
-Any lost query, if retried, will be serviced by different computer in the cluster.
-This type of cluster is widely used in web, email, news or FTP servers.
+Any lost query, if retried, will be serviced by a different computer in the cluster.
+This type of cluster is widely used in web, email, news, or FTP servers.

-- Absolute scalability – It is possible to create a large clusters that beats the power of even the largest standalone machines.
+- Absolute scalability – It is possible to create large clusters that beats the power of even the largest standalone machines.
 A cluster can have dozens of multiprocessor machines.

 - High availability – As we know that each node in a cluster is a standalone computer, the failure of one node does not mean loss of service.
-A single node can be taken down for maintenance, while the rest of the clusters takes on the load of that individual node.
+A single node can be taken down for maintenance, while the rest of the clusters takes on a load of that individual node.

-- Preferable price/performance – Clusters are usually set up to improve performance and availability over single computers, while typically being much more cost effective than single computers of comparable speed or availability.
+- Preferable price/performance – Clusters are usually set up to improve performance and availability over single computers, while typically being much more cost-effective than single computers of comparable speed or availability.